unahouExosite/docs/rpc/README.md

 * `<type_list>` is a list of resource types to list, in the order they should be returned.
 Valid types are `"client"`, `"dataport"`, `"datarule"`, and `"dispatch"`.

-* `<filter_list>` is a list of filter methods.
-If no method is provided, it will default to as if "owned" were specified.
+* `<filter_list>` is a list of filter options.
+If no option is provided, it default to as if the "owned" option is specified.

     `"activated"` includes resources that have been shared with and activated by caller client